2 Vaadin Apps 1 Traefik

 vaadin-boot-example-gradle:

-image: test/vaadin-boot-example-gradle
+image: test/vaadin-boot-example-gradle:latest

 networks: